 In the case of our battery pack, cell joining and a passive thermoregulation system described below is an optimal solution to keeps the weight of this as low as possible.

 Between rows of cells, it inserted a thin thermally conductive strip, insulated and connected to the outer shell-layer reinforcement which contains aluminum layer.
 Its main purpose of the interstitial material it is to help absorbs and disperses /spreads heat accumulated in battery pack core, generated during high-discharge rate, prolong in this way the lifespan of the battery.
 This passive cooling technology relies on the thermodynamics of conduction.

 Using TECBOND, a hot-melt adhesive based on high-thermally conductive polyamide (PA) copolymer with great bond strength, the empty space between cells is filled and the battery pack is fully sealed.

-The cells terminals are connected by thin layers of pure nickel busbar through RSW equipment, according to the battery configuration and C-rate (learn more about Resistance Spot Welding).
+The cells terminals are connected by layers of pure nickel busbar through RSW equipment, according to the battery configuration and C-rate (learn more about Resistance Spot Welding).